Snocember/Snocember/README.md

 ### 👀 Heyo!
 Now and then i'll contribute something here. (:

 - 🌱 I’m interested in python, java, html and css.
-- 🔭 I’m currently working on a Twitch-Spotify-Songrequest-Tool and "BuildFFA", a minecraft game.
+- 🔭 I’m currently working on a Twitch-Spotify-Songrequest-Tool ["TwiSpoBot"](https://www.twitch.tv/twispo).
 - 🖥 At the moment I'm participating in the 39th BWINF.
 (IT competition)
 + 📫 How to reach me: Via Discord (Snocember#877Ø) or email (dev@snocember.de)